 This is how we do smoked gravy when we don’t catch the drippings.
 You don’t even need to own a smoker to do this gravy!!!
 Check it out.

 These.
 Are.
 The.
 Best.
 Side.
 Ever.
 And the woman who introduced us to these will be our guest of honor this year and I can’t wait.

 This is exactly what you need to put on your rolls this year!
 Your friends will be impressed as hell when you tell them you made your own smoked honey butter.

 We’ve got you covered.
 We’ll be going into wine in our newsletter.
 Not subscribed to our newsletter?
-Just click here and enter your email and you’re good to go.
+Just enter your email below in the sign up form and you’re good to go.
 Don’t worry, we won’t spam you.
 We sent just one newsletter out a week on Fridays.